-Turning 30 is a big milestone in life.
-Renewing your Identity Card (compulsory for Singaporeans and PRs), applying for a Built-to-Order (BTO) flat and taking a serious LinkedIn headshot are just a few signs to indicate that adulting is becoming real.

-It’s also a wake-up call to re-evaluate things in life, particularly in the finance department.
+While renewing your Identity Card (compulsory for Singaporeans and Permanent Residents), applying for a Built-to-Order (BTO) flat and taking a serious LinkedIn headshot are just a few signs that adulting is becoming real, entering your 30s may also be a wake-up call to re-evaluate things in life, particularly in the finance department.

-In your 20s, you probably use to make non-essential purchases without a second thought, but you’ll now stop to think if you really need another pair of trainers, or a new mobile phone when your current device is working just fine.
+In your 20s, you probably used to make non-essential purchases without a second thought, but you’ll now stop to think if you really need another pair of trainers, or a new mobile phone when your current device is working fine.
 Specifically, you might be asking yourself how such non-discretionary purchases would push you further away from your financial goals.

-Start on a clean slate.
+Start on a clean slate

-Have an emergency fund.
+Have an emergency fund

-Reassess your protection needs.
+Reassess your protection needs

 It’s never too early to start planning your retirement.
 In fact, you shouldn’t wait till you’re in your 30s as you may have more financial responsibilities by then.
 The first step is to figure out your retirement goals.
-Simply use a retirement calculator for an estimation of how much to stash away for retirement based on your ideal retirement lifestyle.
-Once you have an estimate, consult your financial adviser about a suitable plan.
-Or, drop us your details using the form below, and we’ll get in touch with you to guide you towards making an informed decision.
+Simply use a retirement calculator for an estimation of how much to stash away for old age based on your ideal retirement lifestyle.
+Once you have an estimate, you can look for a suitable savings or investment plan that meets your needs.

 Thirty and thriving